summerle-afk/portfolio-risk-metrics/README.md

 # Portfolio Risk Metrics

 This project analyzes a simple 3-stock portfolio (Apple, Microsoft, Amazon) to demonstrate fundamental risk and return concepts used in quantitative finance.

-## Overview
+Portfolio analysis is not only about how much return was acheived, but also about how much risk was taken to get that return.
+By adding VaR and CVaR, this project goes beyond basic metrics and demonstrate understanding of **tail risk**, which is critical in professional risk management and quantitative finance.

+--

+## Phase 1: Basic Portfolio Metrics
 - Built a portfolio with weights: AAPL (40%), MSFT (30%), AMZN (30%)
 - Calculated **daily returns** from stock price data
 - Computed **portfolio returns** using weighted averages